-TeX is a computer program created by Donald E. Knuth [2].
+TEX is a computer program created by Donald E. Knuth [2].
 It is aimed at typesetting text and mathematical formulae.
-Knuth started writing the TeX typesetting engine in 1977 out of frustration about what the American Mathematical Society did to his papers when publishing them.
-He actually stopped submitting any papers some time in 1974 because "the finished product was just too painful for me to look at".
-TeX as we use it today was released in 1982 and slightly enhanced over the years.
-In the last few years, TeX has become very stable.
-Today Knuth claims that it is virtually bug free.
-The version number of TeX is converging to π and is now at 3.14159.
+Knuth started writing the TEX typesetting engine in 1977 to explore the potential of the digital printing equipment that was beginning to infiltrate the publishing industry at that time, especially in the hope that he could reverse the trend of deteriorating typographical quality that he saw affecting his own books and articles.
+TEX as we use it today was released in 1982, with some slight enhancements added in 1989 to better support 8-bit characters and multiple languages.
+TEX is renowned for being extremely stable, for running on many different kinds of computers, and for being virtually bug free.
+The version number of TEX is converging to π and is now at 3.14159.

-TEX is pronounced "Tech," with a "ch" as in the German word "Ach" or in the Scottish "Loch."
-In an ASCII environment, TEX becomes TeX.
+$T{E}X$ is pronounced "Tech," with a "ch" as in the German word "Ach" or in the Scottish "Loch."
+In an ASCII environment, $T{E}X$ becomes TeX.

-1.1.2 LATEX
+1.1.2 I4T_EX

-LATEX is a macro package which enables authors to typeset and print their work at the highest typographical quality, using a predefined, professional layout.
-LATEX was originally written by Leslie Lamport [1].
-It uses the TEX formatter as its typesetting engine.
+LAT_EX is a macro package which enables authors to typeset and print their work at the highest typographical quality, using a predefined, professional layout.
+LAT_EX was originally written by Leslie Lamport [1].
+It uses the T_EX formatter as its typesetting engine.